alexey-alanreys/jinn-docs/docs/guides/installation.md

 docker compose up -d
 ```

-- `-d` runs the container in the background.
+The `-d` flag runs the container in the background.

 ### Run Jinn Application

-After the container is running, execute the following command to start the **Jinn** application:
+After the container is running, execute the following command to start **Jinn**:

 ```bash
 docker exec jinn-core-jinn-1 python run.py